 In the bathroom next to the bedroom, she heard the sounds of retching.
 “Danae?”
 Darcey called out.
 “Are you okay?”

 “No,” she called out weakly.
 “I feel like two unicorns are fighting in my gut.”
-Danae retched again, vomiting her morning coffee and breakfast.
+Danae retched again and expelled her morning coffee and breakfast.

 “Hold on, Boo.
 I need to check on her.”
 Darcey got out of bed and went to the bathroom, where she found Danae sitting on the floor, her head resting on the toilet seat.
-“You don’t look very good, Nae.”
+“You don’t look well, Nae.”

-“I don’t feel very good…” she started to say and retched again with dry heaves.
+“I don’t feel well—” she started to say and retched again with dry heaves.

 Darcey felt her forehead and neck.
-“Danae, you are burning up,” she said with a modicum of relief.
-She was petrified Danae was pregnant, though she wasn’t sure that was even a possibility.
+“Danae, you are burning up,” she said with a bit of relief.
+She was petrified Danae had gotten pregnant, though she wasn’t sure that was even a possibility.
 “Let me tuck you back into bed.
 You’re not going anywhere today, sweetie.”
-Darcey took Nae by the arm and led her back to her room.
-She went back to her bedroom and got her medical bag, which was mostly assembled and supplied.
-Her fever was 102° and her heart rate was a little elevated, probably from the nausea.
+Darcey took Danae by the arm and led her back to her room.
+Darcey went back to her bedroom and got her medical bag, which she stocked during the semester.
+Her temperature was 102, and her heart rate was a little elevated, she surmised, from nausea.
 “I don’t have any ginger tea here, Nae, but I can give you a shot of this stuff.
 It’s for nausea.”

 “No, whatever it is, I want it out.”
-Danae tried to be funny but found herself running for her own bathroom, barely making it before she threw up a third time.
+Danae tried to be funny but ran for her bathroom, and she barely made it before she threw up a third time.
 Darcey dampened a washcloth and handed it to Danae.

 “How’s our little patient?”
-Clint asked, cringing as she threw up loudly.
+Clint asked, cringing as Danae threw up loudly.

 “Oh, she’s not good.
 She wants to just get it out of her system.
 I can’t blame her.”
 Darcey smiled.
 “At least she isn’t pregnant.”

 “Is that a possibility?”
 Clint was shocked to hear Darcey suggest it.
-“Doesn’t she have a ring-like yours?”
+“Doesn’t she have a ring just like yours?”

 “What was that for?”